 Administrative tasks

-These tasks are typically the more mundane and repetitive tasks that are manpower intensive.
-This includes data entry and other accounting related administrative tasks.
+These tasks are typically the more mundane and repetitive tasks that are labour-intensive.
+This includes data entry and other accounting-related administrative tasks.

 Bookkeeping services

 These tasks require a higher level of expertise and knowledge than the first set of tasks.
-A certification on the part of the outsourcing vendors would certainly help.
+Professional qualifications and relevant experience are important when selecting an outsourcing provider.

 This is because of the regulatory aspect and the fact that the data that is handled will form the basis for other accounts related tasks such as filing of returns and auditing.